spine-tools/Spine-Toolbox/docs/source/simple_system.rst

 #.
 Select `report__unit__node__direction__stochastic_scenario` under **Relationship tree**, and
    the first cell under **alternative** in the *Frozen table*.

 #.
+Under alternative in the Frozen table, you can choose results from different runs.
+Pick
+   the run you want to view.
+If the workflow has been run several times, the most recent run will usually be found at the bottom.

+#.
 The *Pivot table* will be populated with results from the SpineOpt run.
 It will look something like the image below.

 .. image:: img/simple_system_results_pivot_table.png